 Carpe diem, (Latin: “pluck the day” or “seize the day”) phrase used by the Roman poet Horace to express the idea that one should enjoy life while one can.
-There are different thoughts going on in the world about life and death, this includes the reincarnation.
+Different thoughts are going on in the world about life and death, this includes the reincarnation.
 Reincarnation is the belief that the soul, upon the death of the body, comes back to earth in another body or form.
-Well, I am personally a firm believer of the thought process that there is no reincarnation.
+Well, I am personally a firm believer in the thought process that there is no reincarnation.
 The life that we have got is the only one we have got.
-The picture above displays Sundial which indicates that time is always slipping by!
+The picture above displays Sundial, which indicates that time is always slipping by!
 So, seize your moment if you can!

-What do we do with life?
-How has the dice fallen for you?
+What do we do with life, and how has the dice fallen for you?
 How your mind is made?
 Circumstances or genes or DNA make your persona.
 But that is not what we are talking about.
-This one little life that we have, is all we are getting.
+This one little life that we have is all we are getting.
 We don’t know when it is going end, we have no control over where you are born, you have no control over who your parents are.
 You are what you are.
 You are born with a mix of different characteristics.
 But maybe you have control over what you become, what memories you leave behind!

 Carpe diem to me is a philosophy!
 It is like writing in the sand on the seashore depicted in the picture above!
-If you don’t seize the moment, the wave will swallow the the writing!
-Either it can be used in a constructive way or a destructive way.
-In today’s world, the term gets misused in a wrong way.
+If you don’t seize the moment, the wave will swallow the writing!
+Either it can be used constructively or destructively.
+In today’s world, the term gets misused in the wrong way.
 You have an important meeting the next day or a job interview or an opportunity to meet someone to settle a broken friendship or relationship.
 A long-lost friend calls you the previous night and suggests to have a night out and have fun!
-Well, that’s a great opportunity to make and you think it’s a Carpe diem moment!
+Well, that’s a great opportunity to make, and you think it’s a Carpe diem moment!
 It’s YOLO moment as per today’s buzz words!
 You Only Live Once!
 But will it be the right thing to do?
 Is it the right thing to seize the opportunity to meet your long-lost friend?
-Probably not, because next day you are trying to finalize that once in a lifetime deal, you may get your dream job, you are finally getting to settle that long-time issue which is dear to your heart!
+Probably not, because next day you are trying to finalise that once in a lifetime deal, you may get your dream job, you are finally getting to settle that long-time issue which is dear to your heart!
 The interpretation “To seize the opportunity” comes with a rider!
 It is for the betterment of life, improvement of the quality of life or dream cum true!
 It is not just binging with friends and have a night out!
 Yes, that is also important when done at the appropriate time.